Philadelphia officials demand more action to reduce gun violence

 “If this started happening in districts and communities that were primarily — that were all white, in suburban and rural, then the legislature and everything else would change the system and react differently,” Street added.
 “And I think that is true.”

-Street and his wife, April, were flanked by city and state officials, as well as community activists outside City Hall during a news conference over his cousin-in-law’s murder, who was one of two people killed in the West Philadelphia shooting.
+Street and his wife, April, were flanked by city and state officials as well as community activists outside City Hall during a news conference over the death of his cousin-in-law, one of two people killed in the West Philadelphia shooting.

 Officials pleaded for witnesses or individuals with information about crimes to contact law enforcement, saying they should trust the officials they elected, while others pressed for state leaders or the U.S. Congress to enact new gun restrictions, like universal background checks for firearm purchases.